 Collins commissioned a company engineer to render the first drawings of Reddy Kilowatt: bolts of lightning for arms (five of them) and legs and antennae, a lightbulb for a nose, white gloves, and pointy-toed boots.

 Reddy Kilowatt made his public debut on March 11, 1926 in the Birmingham News.

 Yikes!
 That’s not the lovable Reddy we remember.
 The original Reddy Kilowatt, with a decidedly sci-fi alien visage, probably frightened a few kids.

 Reddy was introduced to coincide with a Birmingham News-sponsored exhibition promoting electricity and electric appliances.

-The next year Reddy got his first makeover: He lost two arms.
+The next year Reddy got his first makeover: He lost three arms.

 In 1934 he grew ears: wall sockets.

 From the beginning, there was rhyme in Reddy’s reason.